osg-htc/docs/docs/data/xrootd/install-shoveler.md

 Configuring the Shoveler
 ------------------------

 Configuration can be specified with environment variables or a configuration file.
 The configuration file is in `yaml`.
 An example configuration file is distributed with the shoveler.
+In the RPM, the configuration file is located in `/etc/xrootd-monitoring-shoveler/config.xml`.
 Below, we will break the configuration file into fragments, but they together make a whole configuration file.

 Environment variables can be derived from the yaml.
 Every environment variable starts with `SHOVELER_`, then continues with the structure of the configuration file.
 For example, the `amqp url` can be configured with the environment variable `SHOVELER_AMQP_URL`.
 The `verify` option can be configured with `SHOVELER_VERIFY`.